 Corporate taxation in Netherlands

 Companies in Netherlands, as well as certain entities that are not established in the country but receive income from sources in Netherlands are subject to corporate tax.
 Companies whose capital consists of shares, co-operative and other legal entities that conduct business are among the types of companies that have to pay taxes.
 All companies are obligated to fill in a tax return form every year, within five months following the end of the year concerned, and taxes must be paid no later than two months after the receipt of the assessment.
+Businessmen can calculate the taxes that must be paid in the Netherlands by their companies by using our Dutch tax calculator.

 VAT is generally known as a customer tax included in the final price that the end user pays for a certain product or service.
 According to the EU directives, VAT applies to the supply of goods, rendering of services, acquisition and importation of goods.
 There are three VAT rates in Netherlands, as follows: 19 percent standard rate, a reduced rate of 6 percent for food, books, newspapers and drugs, and a 0 percent tax for international trading, so that goods can be exported without the VAT cost.